exercism/kotlin/exercises/say/README.md

 ### Extension

-If you're on a Mac, shell out to Mac OS X's `say` program to talk out loud.
+If you're on a Mac, shell out to macOS's `say` program to talk out loud.
 If you're on Linux or Windows, eSpeakNG may be available with the command `espeak`.

 ## Step 2